 Late Payment Penalties

-• Percentage-Based: A monthly interest charge, typically 1%-2% per month (12%-24% APR) on the outstanding balance.
+• Percentage-Based: Monthly interest, typically 1%-2% per month (12%-24% APR) on the outstanding balance.

-Choosing the Right Payment Terms for Your Business
+Choosing the Right Payment Terms

 • Client Relationship: New clients get stricter terms (Due on Receipt or Net 15).
-Long-term, trusted clients can be offered Net 30.
+Long-term trusted clients can be offered Net 30.

 • Cash Flow Needs: If you have upcoming expenses, prioritize shorter terms.
-A healthy cash flow buffer allows you to offer more flexible terms as a competitive advantage.

 International Payment Terms